AndrewYang2024/AndrewYang2024.github.io/_drafts/2022-07-01-Real-Analysis-Midterm.md

 That being said, I have always paid attention to domestic politics.
 The Center for Naval Analyses was headquartered in Arlington and I was often in DC for briefings and other events with colleagues.
 Given that proximity, it would be rather difficult not to pay attention.
 I would notice, in particular, that the predictions made by my politically minded colleagues at cocktail parties turned out more often than not to be incorrect.

-**Was there a time you felt like you could do better? **
+**Was there a time you felt like you could do better?**

 Back in 2021, I was invited to a New Year’s party in DC where everyone was chattering about the recently held election with a complete sense of complacency.
 It seems you can convince some folks of anything except for the outbreak of political violence.
 The events of January 6th should not have come as a surprise to the political establishment.

-as early as Se
+First off, you should be deeply skeptical any time someone declares the exercise of political violence to be obsolete.
+History is filled with examples otherwise.
+Second, simple monitoring of open-source intelligence (OSINT) picked up signs of mobilization as as early as September, when the hashtag #StopTheSteal began to trend.
+Early on, there was a question as to whether the campaign to contest the upcoming election results was a negotiating tactic to secure concessions against long-standing grievances of

+ to strengthen the Republicans’ hand in .
+We suspected that the Republicans would focus their efforts on contesting the electoral results in Republican-leaning eras.

+pretext

+rapid regime change. wishful thinking and severely underestimated the regime’s will to defend is own democracy.

+Sudden january 6th, achieve maximalist political objectives.

+was not psychologically prepared

+**What do**

+big picture:

 mail in votes: